 - Laying on of Hands – On the first Sunday of every month those wishing to receive laying on our hands are invited to gather at the Baptismal Font (just as you entered the church) immediately after you have received communion.

-- Worship Team meets – 2nd Thursday of the month in the Church Library at 4pm, all are welcome to attend.
+- Worship Team meets – 2nd Thursday of the month in the Parish House at 4pm, all are welcome to attend.

-- Brookside Nursing Home Church Services – Please join us! – Second Sunday of each month (Sept-June) from 2-2:30 pm.
+- Brookside Nursing Home Church Services – We are currently on summer leave - - Second Sunday of each month (Sept-June) from 2-2:30 pm.
 If you would like more information about this service, please contact Holly.

 - Knit and Purl Fellowship – Meets 1st and 3rd Monday of the month in the Parish House, 6:30 PM.
 Contact Holly for info.